-Students who choose this degree program will receive a bachelor of science degree in the biological sciences with a pre-physician assistant concentration.
+Students who which to earn a physician assistant degree can choose the pre-physician assistant degree program at Keystone College and receive a Bachelor of Science Degree in the Biological Sciences with a pre-physician assistant concentration.

 This 4+3 articulation program is designed for students seeking a doctoral degree as a physician assistant.
 Students complete their undergraduate study at Keystone and then continue at other highly respected institutions to pursue their graduate or doctoral degrees.
 Generally, the remainder of their doctoral degree can be completed in three additional years.